 Best SPF Protection: Perspective Fitwear Don't Sweat It Tech Headband

 I own two of the Don’t Sweat It headbands, and they are perfect for sweaty HIIT sessions or runs.
 They can be worn two ways, with the gathered tie at the front, which I prefer, or at the back.
 They stay in place without squeezing your head and feel silky smooth on your skin.
 Perspective is a San Diego-based company that uses eco-friendly fabric that degrades in a landfill setting within three years.

 Best Eco-Friendly: Kooshoo Twist Headband

 Kooshoo, which means “feeling good” in Norfuk, is plastic-free and made from organic fairtrade cotton.
-All of their products are biodegradable, non-toxic, and use ethical manufacturing.
+All of their products are biodegradable, made with safe and non-harmful materials, and use ethical manufacturing.
 The super-soft, easy-to-wear twist headband is a favorite for yoga, pilates, and hiking.
 I also love their hair-friendly scrunchies and hair ties.